 NBTY draws upon nature's bounty to cash in on the market for preventive and alternative health care.
-As the largest vertically integrated source of nutritional supplements in the US, the company manufactures, wholesales, and retails more than 25,000 products including vitamins, minerals, herbs, and sports drinks.
+As the largest vertically integrated source of nutritional supplements in the US, the company manufactures, wholesales, and retails more than 22,000 products including vitamins, minerals, herbs, and sports drinks.
 Brands include Ester-C, Nature's Bounty, Balance Bar, Solgar, and Sundown.
-NBTY has manufacturing facilities in Canada, China, the UK, and the US and is able to produce and package capsules, tablets, powders, and liquids.
+NBTY has manufacturing facilities in Canada, China, the UK, and the US, and is able to produce and package capsules, tablets, powders, and liquids.
 The Carlyle Group-owned company sells its goods through pharmacies, wholesalers, supermarkets, and health food stores around the world.

-NBTY organizes its business into four operating segments: Wholesale, North American Retail, European Retail, and Direct Response/E-Commerce.
-The company get the bulk of its revenues from its wholesale operations.
 Unlike many of its competitors that rely upon third-party manufacturers, the company actually manufactures 90% of the nutritional supplements that it sells and also serves as a third-party manufacturer of private-label products for a broad range of retailers.

 In the US the company has manufacturing plants in Arizona, California, Florida, New Jersey, New York, and North Carolina.
 Internationally, it has plants in Winnipeg and Manitoba in Canada, and in China and the UK.
 NTBY's products are marketed and sold in approximately 100 countries.

 The US accounts for around 60% of NBTY's revenues.
 The UK is its second-largest market, representing 25%.

 The company wholesales its products to all major mass merchandisers, club stores, drug store chains, and supermarkets.
 It also sells its products to independent pharmacies, health food stores, the military, and other retailers.